 This page is written with the goal to attract all the positive qualities of love into our life experience.
 Now, there are tons of ways to do this…with or without love stones. -Like having an attitude of gratitude.
 This is a sure-fire way to attract love in our lives.
 In fact, being grateful is one of the most elegant expressions of love.
 Honing our attention upon things that represent love is another great way to attract more of it.
 The idea here is universal law: What we focus upon, is inevitably magnetized and increased in our reality.

 These are great ways to encourage the presence of love in our lives.
 But it’s all head and heart stuff.
 Sometimes it’s helpful to have touchy-feely things that represent an idea to really get a concrete intention rolling.
 Keeping our hearts and minds focused on the ideas of love is paramount to attracting it…but it also doesn’t hurt to have a love stone to solidify these concepts.

 With this in mind, it’s best to keep your love stones nearby for maximum symbolic expression.
 Wear love stones as rings.
 Keep them in your pocket.
 Wear them as a necklace.
 Put them in your wallet.
 You get the idea.
-As you come in contact with your love stones, make a conscious nod to its effects and the results of love stored inside the stone.
-Attention upon the properties of the love stone is a non-verbal message that goes out into your environment.
-This attention and connection with the stone sends a message like: “Love is with me, love is in me, love is my rock and foundation.”
+As you come in contact with your love stones, make a conscious nod to their effects and the results of love stored inside the stone.
+Attention to the properties of the love stone is a non-verbal message, like a love language, that goes out into your environment.
+This attention and connection with the stone send a message like: “Love is with me, love is in me, love is my rock and foundation.”